Derrc/serverless-image-processor/README.md

+# Serverless Image Processing

+serverless image processing pipeline using AWS s3 and lambda, infrastructure created using Terraform

+# Supported Operations (Query Parameters)

+- saveDirectory: directory path to save image to (Ex: food/images), defaults to root directory if not present
+- resizeX: width to resize image to
+- resizeY: height to resize image to

-# serverless image processor
+# Pipeline

-pipeline:

-- create s3 buckets for terraform state and images
-- lambda function url that takes in processing parameters (resize, etc.), image file, and file name
+- post to lambda function url endpoint with image as multi-part form data and processing parameters as query parameters
-- triggers lambda function that processes image with parameters
-- uploads image to s3 bucket
+- image will be processed and uploaded to s3 bucket
-- returns url to processed image file in bucket
+- response will be returned with s3 url to retrieve image

-- all setup with Terraform
+# Improvements Todo

+- implement bettter security policies for get/put access to s3 bucket